 Academic load.
 A student is classified as full-time if he or she is enrolled for 12 or more semester hours for credit.
 A student is classified as half-time if enrolled in 6 to 8 hours for credit, three-quarter time if enrolled in 9 to 11 hours.
 A student in good academic standing may enroll for up to 18 semester hours.
-A student in good academic standing may enroll with permission from his or her academic advisor, the Registrar, and/or the VPAA.
+A student in good academic standing may enroll for more than 18 hours only with permission from his or her academic advisor, the Registrar, and/or the VPAA.